 Curb Your Enthusiasm (2000-2020)

 Seinfeld creator Larry David first introduced Curb Your Enthusiasm to viewers in 2000, playing an even more hilarious version of himself.
 Throughout the decades the show has provided pee-in-your-pants entertainment, as the politically incorrect, no filter, socially unobservant writer manages to offend everyone from Chinese food restaurant owners to Ted Danson.
-The latest season, which recently wrapped, focuses on David’s “spite store,” a coffee shop he opened directly next door to another, whose owner wronged him.
+The latest season focuses on David’s “spite store,” a coffee shop he opened directly next door to another, whose owner wronged him.
 Cameo appearances by everyone from Sean Penn and Vince Vaughn to Mila Kunis complete the flawless 10-episode arc.

 Notting Hill (1999)